e-ucm/xasu/README.md

 When Xasu is added to your scene it won't initialize and connect by default.

-To initialize it automatically, please check the "AutoStart" property in the object inspector.
+To initialize it automatically, please check the "Auto Start" property in the object inspector.
+You can also check "Enable Debug Log" to display debug logs in Unity console.

 ![image](https://user-images.githubusercontent.com/3171485/173599958-9dbafc4b-81ba-466c-a58f-2efe7e0fa59f.png)